openvinotoolkit/openvino_notebooks/recipes/conversational_voice_agent/README.md

 [![Apache License Version 2.0](https://img.shields.io/badge/license-Apache_2.0-green.svg)](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/LICENSE)

 The Conversational Voice Agent utilizes the OpenVINO™ toolkit to create a streamlined, voice-activated interface that developers can easily integrate and deploy.
-At its core, the application harnesses state-of-the-art models for speech recognition, natural language understanding, and speech synthesis.
-It's configured to understand user prompts, engage in dialogue, and provide auditory responses, facilitating an interactive and user-friendly conversational agent.
+At its core, the application harnesses state-of-the-art models for speech recognition and natural language understanding.
+It's configured to understand user prompts and engage in dialogue, facilitating an interactive and user-friendly conversational agent.

 ## Getting Started